midhunkalarikkal/FullDomain/Notes/Nodejs.md

 One full cycle of the event loop is known as one `tick`

 `Scenario`
-if there is a process.nextTick the event loop is in the poll phase and it is having multiple I/O callbacks in the poll pahse -> After this single callback finishes, Node will pause the Poll queue, drain the process.nextTick() queue, and then go back to continue with the remaining callbacks in the Poll phase.
+if there is a process.nextTick the event loop is in the poll phase and it is having multiple I/O callbacks in the poll pahse -> After this single callback finishes, Node will pause the Poll queue, drain the nextTick() queue, and then go back to continue with the remaining callbacks in the Poll phase.

 `Thread pool`
 -------------